 - Make sure to grease the tray first before adding the dough!

-- Press your finger to make rows of dimples in the dough (about a finger distance apart) and then add one tomato and some rosemary to each dimple.
+- Press your finger to make rows of dimples in the dough (about a finger distance apart), and then add one tomato and some rosemary to each dimple.

 - Drizzle olive oil over it and some crushed garlic.
 Leave the dough in a warm place to rise again for 30 minutes.

-FAQ’s Related to this Focaccia Recipe
+FAQs Related to Focaccia Recipe

 What other toppings can I add?